The Spoon Theory and Energy Budgeting for Neurodivergent Minds

 You might say:

-“I only have a few spoons today, can we keep it low-key?”
+"I only have a few spoons today.
+Can we keep it low-key?"

 "Can we do parallel play instead of conversation?
 I just need quiet company."

-“I’m in spoon debt, can we reschedule?”
+"I'm in spoon debt.
+Can we reschedule?"

-Final Thoughts: Your Energy Is Worth Protecting
+Your Energy Is Worth Protecting

-🌀 Where can I say no so I can say yes to my well-being?
+So today, ask yourself: What do I really have the energy for?
+What can wait, be delegated, or be done differently?
+Where can I say no so I can say yes to my own well-being?

 Comments